NahianIbnat-2000/AWS-Pipeline/README.md

 - Amazon S3 costs are negligible due to minimal storage and request volume.
 - AWS Translate represents the largest cost component due to character-based pricing.

+## Conclusion

+##### About this project

+This article was written as part of the curriculum of data engineering and analysis courses offered at the Central European University’s Department of Economics.
+Special thanks go to Zoltan Toth for providing guidance and AWS ecosystem exposure throughout the Data Engineering 1 course.